RedDuck-Software/midas-contracts/README.md

 1. Deposit request initiation
 2. Deposit request fulfillment

-The initiation is done by the user, that want to transfer his USD tokens and receive stUSD token instead.
-After the initiation transaction, his USD tokens are immediately transfer from him, and now he needs to wait for deposit request fulfillment from the vault administrator.
+The initiation is done by the user that wants to transfer his USD tokens and receive stUSD token instead.
+After the initiation of transaction, his USD tokens are immediately transferred from him, and now he needs to wait for deposit request fulfillment from the vault administrator.

 The fulfillment is done by the vault administrator.
 Administrator should deposit the funds to the bank deposit, calculate the output stUSD amount and submit fulfillment transaction to the network.

-Administrator may also decide to cancel the redemption request.
+Administrator may also decide to cancel the deposit request.
 In this case, transferred USD tokens will be transferred back to the user and request will be deleted from the contract's storage.

-The whole deposit process can be made by vault administrator for any user, that owns USD tokens.
-This action is basically a wrapper of the USD transfer function, made for easier off-chain events listening
+The whole deposit process can be made by vault administrator for any user.
+This action is basically a wrapper of the stUSD mint function, made for easier off-chain events listening.

 Deposit Vault can have a fee on stUSD minting.
-Because the output USD amount currently determined off-chain by the vault administrator, the value that stores in the contract currently is not used for the resulting USD output amount.
+Because the output stUSD amount currently determined off-chain by the vault administrator, the value that stores in the contract currently is not used for the resulting stUSD output amount.

 #### ***Redemption Vault***